People from foreign countries know some Japanese words nowadays if they are interested in Japan. I’m happy with it.

-I don’t know why but we tend to try to meet people’s expectation if it looks like they have a specific impression towards Japan.
+I don’t know why but we tend to try to follow people’s expectation if it looks like they have a specific impression towards Japan.
 Even if it’s wrong in real.
 Something like we don’t want to break their dream somehow.
 It’s our bad habit.

 This is one of them.

-She is half French, half Japanese, but she grew up in Japan most of the time.
+She is half French, half Japanese, but she grew up in Japan most of her life.
 I mean, I think she is obviously a Japanese, and wouldn’t have misunderstood our culture.
 She would have known we usually don’t do such a gesture in the scene where she did.

 Remember, I’m not going to blame her.
 I guess the Japanese team which planed the presentation would have thought people in the world would think we put our palms together if we express thanks.
 So they would have decided to let her doing the gesture.
 What a ridiculous decision.